helje5/helje5/README.md

 I know exactly what I want, but I can't have it.

 A software developer.
-Did/does code on all kinds of platforms in all kinds of languages.
+Did code on all kinds of platforms in all kinds of languages.
+Now mostly working on Apple platforms and Swift, but not exclusively.

 Running my own company called [**ZeeZide**](https://zeezide.de/) for 8+ years now, been at